- Purchase the complete Expat Arrivals India Guide (PDF)

 Landline telephones in India

-There are multiple fixed-line providers in India, including the state-run BSNL and MTNL as well as various private companies.
+There are multiple fixed-line providers in India, including the state-run BSNL and MTNL as well as various private companies that also offer mobile phone and internet services.

-To get a line installed, expats will need to fill out an application form and submit certain documents, including proof of identification and residence.
+To get a landline installed, expats will need to fill out an application form and submit certain documents, usually including proof of identification and residence.
 Once that's done, the line will be activated in a few days.

 Mobile phones in India